mbleda/ngscourse.github.io/COURSE_MATERIALS/alignment/example/example.md

     samtools view -S -b dna_chr21_100_high_pe.sam -o dna_chr21_100_high_pe.bam

 Repeat the same steps for the **low** quality dataset.

+# Exercise 2: NGS RNA-seq aligment

+In this exercise we'll learn how to download, install, build the reference genome index and align in single-end and paired-end mode with the two most widely RNA-seq aligner: *TopHat2*.
+TopHat2 uses Bowtie2 as an aligner.

+**NOTE:** Two others commonly used RNA-seq aligners are [STAR] and [MapSplice2], no guided exercises have been documented in this tutorials, but users are encouraged to follow the instructions of their web sites.

+Go to ```alignments``` folder and create to folders for *bwa* and *bowtie* to store alignments results:

+    cd alignments
+    mkdir tophat

+### TopHat2

+[TopHat2] states to be a *fast* splice junction mapper for RNA-Seq reads, which is not always completrly true.
+It aligns RNA-Seq reads to mammalian-sized genomes using the ultra high-throughput short read aligner Bowtie, and then analyzes the mapping results to identify splice junctions between exons.

+##### Download and install

+From [TopHat2] go to ```Releases``` and download the Linux program by clicking in *Linux x86_64 binary* link.

+As the time of this tutorial last version is **tophat-2.0.10.Linux_x86_64.tar.gz**, the download will start.
+When downloaded go to your browser download folder and move it to aligners folder and uncompress it.
+No need to compile if you downloaded the Linux version:

+    mv tophat-2.0.10.Linux_x86_64.tar.gz working_directory/aligners/tophat
+    tar -zxvf tophat-2.0.10.Linux_x86_64.tar.gz
+    cd tophat-2.0.10.Linux_x86_64

+You can check that everything is allright by executing:

+    ./tophat2

+Big information about the software and commands should be listed.

+**NOTE:** TopHat uses Bowtie as the aligner.
+You can use either Bowtie 2 (the default) or Bowtie (--bowtie1) and you will need the following Bowtie 2 (or Bowtie) programs in your PATH.
+Index must be created with Bowtie not TopHat.

 # Simulating NGS datasets